Reviews

 • 20GB free — best free plan of any encrypted service

-• End-to-end encryption on free plan, no setup needed
+• End-to-end encryption on the free plan, no setup needed

 • Encrypted chat and video calling built in

-Pros: No competitor comes close at 20GB + encryption free · Excellent for securely sharing large files
+Pros: No competitor comes close at 20GB plus encryption free · Excellent for securely sharing large files

-Cons: Paid plans are pricier than competitors · Past ownership controversy — research before using for critical data
+Cons: Paid plans are pricier than rivals · Past ownership controversy — research before trusting it with critical data

 Best for: Budget-conscious users who want encrypted storage for free, and anyone sharing large files securely.

-Google Drive’s real power is its ecosystem.
-Gmail attachments, Google Docs, Sheets, Meet recordings — everything lands in Drive automatically.
-Its AI search finds files by what’s inside them, not just the filename.
-For everyday users, students, and teams already using Google Workspace, it’s the most intuitive storage available.
+Google Drive's real power is its ecosystem.
+Gmail attachments, Google Docs, Sheets, and Meet recordings all land in Drive automatically, and its AI search finds files by what's inside them, not just the filename.
+For everyday users, students, and teams already on Google Workspace, it's the most intuitive storage available.
+Google One scales smoothly — 100GB ($1.99/month), 200GB ($2.99/month), and 2TB ($9.99/month) — so you can right-size your plan.

 What it's great at: